laurenyew/WeatherApp/README.md

 Android App that pulls weather data from Weather Services using zipcode user input

 ## Goals:
-- Create a list­based application that allows the user to fetch weather information from a weather services API of your choice.
+- Create a list based application that allows the user to fetch weather information from a weather services API of your choice.
 - The user should be able to add/remove zip codes from the list.
 - Focus effort on the weather services API interface.